Mechanising G\"odel-L\"ob provability logic in HOL Light

-In fact, a very general treatment of systems for classical propositional logic is given in \cite{nipkow}.
-There, an axiomatic calculus is investigated along with natural deduction, sequent calculus, and resolution system in Isabelle/HOL, and completeness is proven by Hintikka-style method for sequent calculus first, to be lifted then to the other formalisms by means of translations of each system into the others.
+A very general treatment of systems for classical propositional logic is given in Michaelis and Nipkow \cite{nipkow}.
+They investigate an axiomatic calculus in Isabelle/HOL along with natural deduction, sequent calculus, and resolution system, and completeness is proven by Hintikka-style method for sequent calculus first, to be lifted then to the other formalisms through translations of each system into the others.
 Their formalisation is more ambitious than ours, but, at the same time, it is focused on a very different aim.
-A similar overview of meta-theoretical results for several calculi formalised in Isabelle/HOL is given in \cite{blanchette}, where, again, a more general investigation -- unrelated to modal logics -- is provided.
+A similar overview of meta-theoretical results for several calculi formalised in Isabelle/HOL is given in Blanchette \cite{blanchette}, who provides a more general investigation, though unrelated to modal logics.

-Concerning the area of intuitionistic modalities, \cite{bak} gives a constructive proof of completeness of IS4 w.r.t.~a specific relational semantics verified in Agda, but it uses natural deduction and applies modal completeness to obtain a normalization result for the terms of the associated $\lambda$-calculus.
+Regarding intuitionistic modalities, Bak \cite{bak} gives a constructive proof of completeness for IS4 w.r.t.~a specific relational semantics verified in Agda.
+It uses natural deduction and applies modal completeness to obtain a normalisation result for the terms of the associated $\lambda$-calculus.

-A Henkin-style completeness proof for $\mathbb{S}5$ formalised in Lean is presented in \cite{bentzen}.
+Bentzen \cite{bentzen} presents a Henkin-style completeness proof for $\mathbb{S}5$ formalised in Lean.
 That work applies the standard method of canonical models -- since $\mathbb{S}5$ is compact.

-More recently, \cite{10.1007/978-3-030-51074-9_30} used the HOL4 theorem prover for a general treatment of model theory of modal systems.
-For future work, it might be interesting to make use of the formalisation therein along with the main lines of our implementation of axiomatic calculi to merge the two presentations -- syntactic and semantic -- in an exhaustive way.
+More recently, Xu and Norrish \cite{10.1007/978-3-030-51074-9_30} used the HOL4 theorem prover to treat model theory of modal systems.
+For future work, it might be interesting to use their formalisation along with the main lines of our implementation of axiomatic calculi to merge the two presentations -- syntactic and semantic -- exhaustively.

 Our formalisation, however, has been led by the aim of developing a (prototypical) theorem prover in HOL Light for normal modal logics.
-The results concerning GL that we have presented here can be thought of as a case study of our original underlying methodology.
+The results concerning GL that we have presented here can be considered a case study of our original underlying methodology.

-Automated deduction for modal logic has become a relevant scientific activity in recent years, and exhaustive comparison of our prover with other implementations of modal systems is beyond our purposes.
-In spite of this, we care to mention at least three different development lines on that trend.
+Automated deduction for modal logic has become a relevant scientific activity recently.
+An exhaustive comparison of our prover with other implementations of modal systems is beyond our scope.
+Nevertheless, we care to mention at least three different development lines on that trend.